dadadel/VeV/doc/specifications.md

 Description
 ---

-Vev is a software that will allow to start running other software while controlling its inputs and outputs.
-That will allow to use inputs and outputs of an other equipment with eventually an other operating system.
+Vev is a software that will allow to start running an other software while controlling its inputs and outputs.

 ![VeV run and manage software inputs/outputs](vev-n-sw.png "VeV & software")

+This will allow it to use inputs and outputs of an other equipment with eventually an other operating system.

 Requirements
 ---